 Nitrogen is a basic building block of life.
 It is present everywhere across the economy and environment, a constituent of a wide range of materials and processes and is especially important in relation to growing and producing food, waste management and activities involving fuel combustion.

 This means that effective and efficient use of nitrogen is an important consideration across many sectors of the economy, environment and well-being.
 Losses of nitrogen to the environment, via air pollutants and greenhouse gases to the atmosphere, and leaching and run-off into water can have harmful effects on, for example, climate change, biodiversity, air quality and water quality.

-Following an initial phase of engagement with stakeholder organisations in October 2020, we consulted from December 2020 to January 2021 on a set of proposals for key aspects of the SNBS, both in terms of its technical parameters and how its outputs can best be communicated and used to inform policy.
-The consultation analysis report and an initial response was published via the Scottish Government’s consultation hub in March 2021.
-We are now working towards laying regulations in the Scottish Parliament to formally establish the SNBS in advance of the statutory deadline of March 2022.
+Following an initial phase of engagement with stakeholder organisations in October 2020, the Scottish Government consulted from December 2020 to January 2021 on a set of proposals for key aspects of the SNBS, both in terms of its technical parameters and how its outputs can best be communicated and used to inform policy.
+The consultation analysis report and an initial response were published via our consultation hub in March 2021.

 The Scottish Government’s legislative proposals for the SNBS were then subject to scrutiny by the Scottish Parliament between December 2021 and February 2022.

 Following agreement by the Parliament, the Climate Change (Nitrogen Balance Sheet) (Scotland) Regulations 2022 came into force on 11 March 2022.
 A copy of the Regulations can be found on the legislation.gov.uk website and the baseline version of the SNBS dataset was published at the same time as the Regulations coming into force.